Administration, Personal development, Governance

 Kirsty Semple

 Kirsty Semple ACIS LLM is a governance consultant and is Director of Semple Associates Ltd, formed in 2001.
-She is also editor of the ICSA Charities Handbook.
-Specialising in corporate governance and compliance, Kirsty has provided consultancy, training and support to boards of numerous voluntary sector organisations for 18 years.
-Before going into public practice, Kirsty was Company Secretary of the disability charity Scope.
-She now acts as secretary for a range of organisations, including the Born Free Foundation and the National Garden Scheme.
+She is author of Key Guides: The Board Secretary’s Handbook and Charity Law and Governance: A practical guide (2nd edition), and editor of The ICSA Charities Handbook.
+Specialising in corporate governance and compliance, Kirsty has provided consultancy, training and support to governance professionals and the boards of numerous voluntary sector organisations for over 20 years.
+As well as her work in public practice, Kirsty was Company Secretary of the disability charity Scope, and Head of Governance at the Chartered Society of Physiotherapy.

 Paul Ticher